-OCCUPATIONAL INSTRUCTOR CERTIFICATION....
+OCCUPATIONAL INSTRUCTOR CERTIFICATION PROGRAM

-The Community College of the Air Force offers the Occupational Instructor Certification (OIC) for qualified instructors teaching at CCAF affiliated schools.
+he Community College of the Air Force offers the Occupational Instructor Certification (OIC) for qualified instructors teaching at CCAF affiliated schools.
 The purpose of the certification is to recognize the outstanding instructor training provided to prepare instructors to teach CCAF courses.
-The certification also formally acknowledges the instructor's qualifications and experience.
+The certification also formally acknowledges instructor qualifications and experience.
 Qualified officer, enlisted, civilian and other service instructors are eligible for this certification.